 Allergies & Children

 Allergies are an overreaction of the immune system to substances in the environment that are normally considered harmless — the immune system misidentifies these substances and attempts to fight them off.
 These substances, or allergens, can cause sneezing, coughing and itching.
 Allergic reactions range from merely bothersome to life-threatening.
-Some allergies are seasonal, like hay fever.
+Some allergies, like hay fever, are seasonal.
 Allergies have also been associated with chronic conditions like sinusitis and asthma.

 Here are some things to consider if you suspect your child may have allergies: